cippall/Maxscript/animation-tools/viewport-preview/README.md

   - Viewport display is switched to Default Shading
   - Area to render is switched to View to avoid the region, cropt or blowup viewport rect obstructing the view.
 - Please ensure the file is saved before running the script to avoid any data loss.

+## To Do

+- Better progress interruption.
+The current method may require pressing the ESC key multiple times before the script stops.

 ## Credits